Prediction with Unpredictable Feature Evolution: Experiments

 \subsection{Datasets}

-We conduct our experiments on 9 datasets consisting of 8 synthetic datasets and 1 real dataset.
-To generate synthetic data, we randomly choose some datasets from different domains including \emph{economy}, \emph{biology}, \emph{literature}, etc~(Datasets can be found in http://archive.ics.uci.edu/ml/.).
-We artificially map the original datasets into another feature space by random Gaussian matrices, then we have data both from the previous and current feature space.
+We conduct our experiments on $11$ datasets consisting of $9$ synthetic datasets and $2$ real datasets.
+To generate synthetic data, we randomly choose some datasets from different domains including \emph{economy}, \emph{biology}, \emph{literature}, etc.~\footnote{Datasets can be found in http://archive.ics.uci.edu/ml/.} We artificially map the original datasets into another feature space by random matrices, then we have data both from the previous and current feature space.
+Then there are relationships between the previous and current feature space which is exactly the ``no free lunch'' that is mentioned in Section~\ref{section:Related Work}.
 Since the original data are in batch mode, we manually make them come sequentially.
 In the overlapping period, we discard entries of each row uniformly at random from the remaining features obeying the vanishing rule mentioned in Section~\ref{section:complete}.
 In this way, synthetic data are completely generated.
+Besides the $9$ synthetic datasets, we also conduct our experiments on $2$ real datasets that are collected by ourselves.
+They are ``RFID'' and ``Amazon''.
+For the real data, the ecosystem protection task mentioned in the Introduction is a good example to demonstrate that the requirement on the evolving feature awareness is necessary.
+Although we do not collect the real datasets of this exact task, we find other tasks where the feature evolution happens, that are the moving goods detection task~\cite{DBLP:conf/infocom/WangX0XL16} and the products’ quality prediction task in Amazon product-user review datasets~\cite{DBLP:conf/sigir/McAuleyTSH15,DBLP:conf/www/HeM16}.